3mdeb/news-and-ideas/blog/content/post/YYYY-MM-DD-template-post.md

 Your post content

-> post abstract in the header is required for the posts summary in the blog list and must contain from 3 to 5 sentences
+> post abstract in the header is required for the posts summary in the blog list and must contain from 3 to 5 sentences, please note that abstract would be used for social media and because of that should be focused on keywords/hashtags

 > post cover image should be located in `blog/static/covers/` directory or may be linked to `blog/static/img/` if image is used in post content